Brandon-Haney/Tesla-Wall-Connector-Dashboard/docs/COMED_OPOWER_SETUP.md

 5. **Done!** The collector auto-detects the cache file within 30 seconds.

-**Why run locally instead of Docker?**
+**Running options:**

+- **On your local computer**: Run the script, then copy `.comed_opower_cache.json` to your server
+- **Directly on the server**: If Python 3 and httpx are available on your server (e.g., Unraid with Python installed), run directly - no copying needed!

-The setup script requires interactive input (credentials + MFA code).
-Running locally is simpler than Docker's interactive mode.
-The cache file is saved to the project root which Docker mounts as `/app/project/`, so the collector picks it up automatically.
+The cache file is saved to the project root which Docker mounts, so the collector picks it up automatically.

 ### Option 2: Bearer Token (Manual)